Sign Post

 As people of wealth they wanted to leave a lasting memorial to William, and so made the gift of the Panther Pond property to the local Boy Scouts who opened Camp Hinds the same year that Lindbergh flew the Atlantic and Babe Ruth hit 60 home runs, 1927.
 I no longer remember Mr. Hinds name, although I’m sure I passed it around the council as I was promoted and left a short time afterwards.
 An ironic side fact is that my wife, Lois, at the time a mobile x-ray technician, visited Mrs. Hinds in the nursing home shortly before her death and took a series of chest x-rays.

-Note: The photograph now sits on the fireplace mantle in the rec hall.
+Note: The photograph now sits on the fireplace mantle in the rec hall and is the one displayed at the top of this page.

 Mr. & Mrs. Hinds